tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Git for IBM UrbanCode Build

 Git is a distributed revision control system.
-Git was initially designed and developed by Linus Torvalds for Linux kernel development.
-The Git plug-in automates cloning a Git repository, tagging source artifacts, and publishing source artifact changes to the Changes page of the build life.
+Git was initially designed and developed by Linus Torvalds for Linuxkernel development.
+The Git plug-in automates cloning a Git repository, tagging source artifacts, and publishing sourceartifact changes to the Changes page of the build life.

 ---